btrfs/btrfs-workflow/patch-submission.md

   Fixes: tag.
 You can accomplish this using the "fixes" alias found in config/gitconfig, using `git fixes <bad commit>` to get the correct format for your Fixes: tag.
-- If you are addressing a specific Github issue, you can add References: <url to the issue>.

 ## Prerequisites